Darshanjain0724/campus-event-reporting-system/README_Myobervation.md

 I would build a system which to track and analyse the campus events and participation.

+*Finally generates reports such as event popularity and student participation.*

 #### *I would also concentrate on analytics and reporting capablities of the project.*

 ## Funtionalitys